 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 THREATS TO SAFETY AND SECURITY: Public demonstrations occur throughout Albania, often with little or no notice, and can cause serious traffic disruptions.
 Although most demonstrations are peaceful, a demonstration in January 2011 turned violent and resulted in four deaths and injuries to many others, including to Albania State Police Officers.
 Travelers should avoid areas where demonstrations are taking place.
-The use of roadblocks and/or blocking of public facilities, has occurred.
+The use of roadblocks and/or the blocking of public facilities has occurred.
 U.S. citizens should stay up to date with media coverage of local events and be aware of their surroundings at all times.
-Information regarding demonstrations in Albania can be found on U.S. Embassy Tirana’s website.
+Information regarding demonstrations in Albania can be found on the U.S. Embassy Tirana website.

 Power outages occur frequently throughout Albania.
 Regular outages may also disrupt other public utilities, including water service, and interfere with traffic lights and the provision of normal business and public services.

 CRIME: High unemployment and other economic factors encourage criminal activity.
 Use caution and protect your valuables in Tirana, just as you would in any major U.S. city.
 Violent crime aimed at U.S. citizens is rare and criminals do not appear to target U.S. citizens or other foreigners, but rather seek targets of opportunity, selecting those who appear to have anything of value.Crime statistics indicate a steady increase in violent crime has occurred throughout Albania since 2009.
 Organized crime is present in Albania; organized criminal activity occasionally results in violent confrontations between members of rival organizations.